Axel Ericsson: Other sports

 In his younger days, Ericsson played handball with IFK Lidingö and won the Swedish Championship with the club in 1948–49, after which he retired from the sport.

 In 1952–53, Ericsson made a brief appearance as an ice hockey player for Atlas Diesels IF in Division 1, Sweden's highest division, and helped the club from relegation.

 Managerial career

 Ericsson was the player-manager of Växjö BK between 1962 and 1963.
-After his retirement as a player, he worked as youth coach at Hammarby between 1964 and 1967, where he would help a young Ronnie Hellström on his path to reach stardom as the future starting goalkeeper for the Swedish national team.
+After his retirement as a player, he worked as youth coach at Hammarby between 1964 and 1967, where he would help a young Ronnie Hellström on his path to reach stardom as the future starting goalkeeper for the Sweden national team.

 Between 1968 and 1969, Ericsson coached Mariestad BoIS.
-His biggest achievement as a manager however came in 1970, his last active season, when he almost led Skövde AIK to a promotion to the top tier Allsvenskan, but the club was ultimately knocked out in the final qualification stage.
+His biggest achievement as a manager however came in 1970, his last active season, when he almost led Skövde AIK to a promotion to the top tier Allsvenskan, but the club was knocked out in the final qualification stage.